wren-lang/wren/doc/site/classes.markdown

 ## Methods

-Once we've made a unicorn, to let it do stuff, we need to give it methods.
+To let our unicorn do stuff, we need to give it methods.

     :::dart
     class Unicorn {